-Dr. Helen Boswell-Taylor is an associate professor of biology at Southern Utah University.
-She teaches general biology courses and the evolution course for biology majors, sharing the complexities of biology and how all living forms are connected.
+Dr. Helen Boswell-Taylor is a professor of biology at Southern Utah University.
+She teaches general biology and the evolution course for biology majors, sharing the complexities of biology and how all living forms are connected.

 Along with several works of fiction, Dr. Boswell-Taylor is the author of the nonfiction work My Fish Ate Your Fish: Can Evolution and Religion Play Nicely?